All hoops, no joy: NBA players describe a lonely and taxing regular season

 Sick and tired

 Just getting through the season with healthy bodies was challenging.
-While injuries piled up for stars like LeBron James, Kevin Durant, Anthony Davis, John Wall, Jamal Murray and James Harden, the Orlando Magic limped to the finish line with six players who sustained season-ending injuries.
+While injuries piled up for stars such as LeBron James, Kevin Durant, Anthony Davis, John Wall, Jamal Murray and James Harden, the Orlando Magic limped to the finish line with six players who suffered season-ending injuries.

-“Having to come back and play so many games in such a short time — it doesn’t give your body the proper healing time,” Magic guard Michael Carter-Williams, who dealt with ankle pain throughout the season and played his final game on April 14.
+“Having to come back and play so many games in such a short time — it doesn’t give your body the proper healing time,” said Magic guard Michael Carter-Williams, who dealt with ankle pain throughout the season and played his final game April 14.
 “You really don’t understand everything that we have to do, and it’s straining.
 If you talk about it, you almost sound like you’re whining or being a baby.
 But to do it, every single day, day in and day out …”

 Carter-Williams said the virus testing wore his patience, too.
-He lives a half-hour from the team’s facility, where the daily testing took place, so he’d arrive an hour before normal for practice.
+He lives a half-hour drive from the team’s facility, where the daily testing took place, so he’d arrive an hour before normal for practice.
 After getting swabbed, Carter-Williams would then wait 45 minutes in his car for the test results.
 It was the only way he could get inside the gym — which, across the league, felt as if it was tucked away on the other side of a velvet rope.

 The compact game schedule disrupted practice time.
-To limit exposure, some teams, like the Washington Wizards, canceled traditional morning shootarounds on the road.
+To limit exposure, some teams, such as the Washington Wizards, canceled traditional morning shootarounds on the road.

 Yet caution did not stop the virus from sweeping through locker rooms.
 By the second week of January, the league had announced a total of 27 players with confirmed positive tests.
 Over the past 20 years, the most games postponed through an entire season had been four (2016-17).
 By January, the NBA had postponed 21 games in accordance to the league’s health and safety protocols.
-For some teams, covid-19 shut down operations for weeks.
+Some teams shut down operations for weeks.
 Over a four-day stretch, six Wizards players tested positive and the team did not play for 13 days.

 “The thing that concerned me was that people were dying,” Wizards Coach Scott Brooks told The Post in February.
 “This is serious.
 We have seven players that have the virus.
 I hope and pray that nothing happens to them or their family.
 So I never thought about basketball.”